 The introduction of competition in the bulk mail market, together with the alternative medium, enhances further customer choice and welfare.
+Observe that this need not be the case, since the introduction of alternative medium drives the USP to increase its prices in other markets in order to break even.
 Conversely, a withdrawal of the USP from end to end direct mail reduces customer choice and welfare.